Hy8012/ElevatorSimulation/README.md

 Prompts:
 1. What did you learn about programming collaboratively during this project?

+What I learned about programming in a collaborative environment is that it is a lot more challenging than what I initially thought.
+I prefer 'challenging' over 'difficult', because it is not difficult, rather you run into challenges regarding communication, merging, bugs, and discussions.

 2. What did you learn about yourself (from a programming perspective) during this project?

+What I learned about myself from a programming perspective is that I am capable of writing, reading, and most importantly understanding significantly more complex code than I thought I was able to.

 3. What worked well and what would you do differently on your next major assignment?

-"1.
-What I learned about programming collaboratively is that it is much more complex than what first meets the eye.
-Constant communication, arguing, and discussions can take a huge mental toll and makes working in a group much more complicated.
-However, in turn, it made the project significantly more achievable.

-2. What I learned about myself from a programming perspective during this project was that when given the opportunity, I can write and read blocks of code that are significantly more complex than what I thought I was able of producing.

-3. What worked well was getting the project done, however, what I would do differently on the next major assignment is overall team management.
-The team management in our group was a complete disaster, and hopefully, a lesson that was learned for all."
+What worked really well with this project was understanding the project at a high-level, and getting the project done at the deadline.
+What I would do differently on my next major assignment, is team managment.
+Team management is crucial to the structure and success of an overall project.